Jon Berti Player Props: Marlins vs. Phillies

-Jon Berti and his .514 on-base percentage over his past 10 games (174 points higher than his season-long percentage), will be in action for the Miami Marlins versus the Philadelphia Phillies and Taijuan Walker on July 31 at 6:40 PM ET.
+Jon Berti and his .429 on-base percentage over his past 10 games (93 points higher than his season-long percentage), will be in action for the Miami Marlins versus the Philadelphia Phillies and Ranger Suarez on August 1 at 6:40 PM ET.

-He strung together two hits (going 2-for-4) in his most recent game against the Tigers.
+In his last game he had a hitless showing (0-for-4) against the Phillies.

 Jon Berti Game Info & Props vs. the Phillies